Things To Do

 Payment Methods

-Cash is preferred, but some places accept credit cards; ATMs are available in the city.
+Cash (Malagasy Ariary) is widely used; some larger restaurants and hotels accept credit cards.
+ATMs are available in the city center.

 Best Time to Visit